-The powerful may fail to see the utility in cooperation, but they are surely the minority.
+Presently, our world is run largely by politicians, financiers and other figures, many of whom exhibit traits of sociopathy and narcissism.
+Power seems to be held by those who manipulate society without much regard for its citizens.
+But while they may fail to see the benefit of amity, they are surely in the minority.
 And though they stand at the top of society, it is innovation that feeds the roots of every industry, and science that upholds every facet of our civilization.
-Clearly, the true potential of our species remains not with the short-sighted ends of the greedy, but with the thinkers who work for the broader visions of mankind.
-If there is to be an ideological revolution, a global cooperation, then it must begin with those who are capable of embracing a cosmic perspective.
+Clearly, the true potential of our species remains not with the short-sighted ends of the selfish, but with the thinkers who work for the broader visions of humanity.
+Should there be an ideological revolution, a global cooperation, then it must begin with those who are capable of seeing the big picture.

 “For peace to reign on Earth, humans must evolve into new beings who have learned to see the whole first.” – Immanuel Kant

 Carl Sagan: “Once we overcome our fear of being tiny, we find ourselves on the threshold of a vast and awesome Universe that utterly dwarfs the tidy anthropocentric proscenium of our ancestors.
 We gaze across billions of light-years of space to view the Universe shortly after the Big Bang, and plumb the fine structure of matter.
 We peer down into the core of our planet, and the blazing interior of our star.
 We read the genetic language in which is written the diverse skills and propensities of every being on Earth.
 We uncover hidden chapters in the record of our origins, and with some anguish better understand our nature and prospects…